ChainSafe/game-docs-v2/docs/v2.6/1_getting-started.md

 ![](Assets/Web3AuthLogin.png)

 ### Logging In With Hyperplay
 We've also provided the option to log in via HyperPlay, you may need to download the HyperPlay samples from the package manager if you don't have them installed.
+You will also need to install the HyperPlay client from [here](https://www.hyperplay.xyz/downloads) Once installed, sign in with your metamask or chosen wallet and naviagate to the HyperPlay sample login scene.
+When making calls to the chain, the hyperplay client will prompt you as needed.

 ### Web3Builder, Signers & Executors